-This string can be found in plain ASCII text in the US version.
+This string can be found in plain ASCII text in both the Japanese and US versions.
 The people responsible for the design of the bike race are credited in the game's ending for map design (Mami Kawai, Kaname Tanaka, Akane Haruki, Hiroto Yamamoto) and character graphics (Tazuyo Inukai).

 -- JET BIKE RACE -- BIKE OBJECT :MAMI KAWAI JONNY OBJECT :TAYZO INUKAI MODE7 ROAD :KANAME TANAKA BACK GROUND :AKANE HARUKI PANEL & FONT :HIROTO YAMAMOTO THANK YOU FOR 5(!)
 GRAPHIC DESIGNERS.

 This string, on the other hand, has only been found in the Japanese version.
 Like the above, it's in plain ASCII and be found in the ROM at 0x30078.

 Visual Program By Koji Sugimoto Special Thanks for Sachi Kitano

 Further information on exact details of said subroutine and a video of the loop is needed.